Title

 General Smart Tips

 • Pay the fees: Know the areas you are visiting.
 Whether it be state parks, national monuments, forest service areas, or other fee-based destinations, be sure to pay for access and use.
-These fees help keep these spaces open, clean, and improved for years to come.
-Also, no one wants a ticket for not paying a nominal day-use or overnight fee.
-So, pay attention to your location and pay any necessary fees.

 • Pack it in, pack it out: Or even better, leave it better than you found it.
 Do the good deed and pick up litter when you see it.
 This includes cleaning up after your pets.